 West Horsethief Trail is a 6.6 mile moderately trafficked out and back trail located near Trabuco Canyon, California that features a river and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from September until May.
+The trail is primarily used for hiking and mountain biking and is best used from September until May.
 Dogs are also able to use this trail.